Flowing in discrete gravity models and Ward identities: A review: Introduction: field theoretical frameworks for quantum gravity

 RTM random tensor models \cite{Gurau:2009tw}-\cite{Gurau:2011xq} were considered for a long time as a promising candidate to extend the success of matrix models \cite{Brezin:1992yc}-\cite{DiFrancesco:1993cyw} in higher dimensions.
 However, without a solid $1/N$ expansion, the initial program could not go as far as for matrix models.
-The situation has changed since a decade, with the works of Gurau, Rivasseau and their collaborators \cite{Gurau:2011aq}-\cite{Gurau:2011xq} and references therein, and the discovery of the colored random tensors.
+The situation has changed for a decade, with the works of Gurau, Rivasseau and their collaborators \cite{Gurau:2011aq}-\cite{Gurau:2011xq} and references therein, and the discovery of the colored random tensors.
 It appeared that building interactions for a complex model (involving two kinds of tensors $\mathbf{T}$ and $\bar{\mathbf{T}}$ of size $N$) to ensure a tensorial invariance $U(N)^{\times d}$ provides a $1/N$ expansion, organized following a generalization of the genus known as Gurau degree.
 Gurau degree reduces to the genus in dimension two, but is not a topological invariant for higher dimensions, and is not suitable for a topological expansion.
 The properties, of the leading order graphs, the so-called melons are well understood.
 In particular, it has been shown that their critical continuous behavior corresponds to a polymer branched phase, with Hausdorff dimension $2$ and spectral dimension $4/3$.
 In the generally accepted scenario, the melonic phase is then understood as the first phase transition among a series, increasing the dimension toward the one of the large scale classical space-time \cite{Calcagni:2013dna}.
 As for matrix models, the double scaling limit has been investigated as well, providing a deeper understanding of the continuum limit \cite{Dartois:2013sra}.
-Finally, tensor models and their power counting are expected to be applied in a very large set of a physical problem, so far from their quantum gravity origins see \cite{Dartois:2018kfy}.
+Finally, tensor models and their power counting are expected to be applied in a very large set of physical problems, so far from their quantum gravity, origins see \cite{Dartois:2018kfy}.
+Note also that connection between tensor theory and Euclidean gravity at the classical level is established in \cite{Diaz:2020wtr}.
 In the quantum gravity context, tensor models provided an important improvement to ordinary GFT; giving a different rule to build interactions as the ordinary simplicial decomposition.
 Building interactions to ensure a formal tensorial invariance allowed to benefit from the existence of a well-defined power counting, essential to renormalization \cite{Freidel:2009hd}-\cite{Lahoche:2015ola}.
-The new class of GFTs inherited of this tensorial improvement are known as tensorial group field theories (TGFTs) \cite{Freidel:2009hd}-\cite{Carrozza:2014rya}, and a large part of this review is devoted to them.
-Finally, since a few years, another invariant group has been considered, especially $O(N)$ invariance, allowing to generalize the success of tensors and TGFT to reals and symmetric tensors fields see also \cite{Benedetti:2019rja}-\cite{Benedetti:2019eyl} and references therein.
-In regard the renormalization group perspective, an interesting program has been initiated in \cite{Eichhorn:2014xaa}-\cite{Eichhorn:2018phj} for matrix models, and extended in \cite{Eichhorn:2017xhy} for random tensors, using renormalization group technique to provide a complementary point of view on double scaling limit, allowing, in particular, to recover critical exponent in great agreement with exact calculation.
+The new class of GFTs inherited from this tensorial improvement are known as tensorial group field theories (TGFTs) \cite{Freidel:2009hd}-\cite{Carrozza:2014rya}, and a large part of this review is devoted to them.
+Finally, for a few years, another invariant group has been considered, especially $O(N)$ invariance, allowing to generalize the success of tensors and TGFT to reals and symmetric tensors fields see also \cite{Benedetti:2019rja}-\cite{Benedetti:2019eyl} and references therein.
+With the renormalization group perspective, an interesting program has been initiated in \cite{Eichhorn:2014xaa}-\cite{Eichhorn:2018phj} for matrix models, and extended in \cite{Eichhorn:2017xhy} for random tensors, using renormalization group technique to provide a complementary point of view on double scaling limit, allowing, in particular, to recover critical exponent in great agreement with exact calculation.
+Note that some new results concerning the FRG applied to matrix models are given in \cite{Eichhorn:2020sla}-\cite{Lahoche:2019ocf} and references therein.
 The final part of this review is devoted to these aspects, with the Ward identities. \\